-Julie Piscitello joined the College in 2004, hired in the Budget Office as a Budget Assistant.
-In June 2010, she became the College’s Budget Director.
-As Budget Director, Julie is responsible for the development, execution, and oversight of the College’s New York State appropriated budgets, including those supported by state tax support, tuition revenue, dorm revenue, and other state appropriated income fund revenue.
-Additional responsibilities include budget planning, financial analysis, managerial reporting, and guidance and review regarding the allocation of the College’s state appropriated financial resources.
+Julie Piscitello joined SUNY Oneonta in 2004, hired in the Budget Office as a Budget Assistant.
+In June 2010, she became SUNY Oneonta's Budget Director and in 2019 accepted the appointment to Vice President of Finance and Administration.
 Julie holds a B.A. degree in History and International Relations from Colgate University, and an A.A.S. degree in Accounting from Herkimer County Community College.
 Her prior work experience includes private sector accounting, municipal finance, and banking.
 She is also a graduate of the 2009-10 Leadership Otsego program.

 Responsible for facilities planning, facilities operations, energy management, construction, infrastructure, and campus safety and environmental compliance programs.
 Lachlan Squair has been with SUNY Oneonta since 2017.
 Prior to his service with SUNY Oneonta, Mr. Squair held a number of positions in the higher education sector including Assistant Director of Capital Program Management for the State University Construction Fund, Director of Facilities Management for SUNY Cobleskill, Assistant Director of Facilities Projects for SUNY Oneonta and Operations Manager for The University of Newcastle, Australia.

 Mr. Squair earned his Bachelor of Engineering and Master of Applied Management from The University of Newcastle, Australia.
 He has over 20 years of experience in higher education facilities planning, design, construction and facilities operations, as well as extensive prior experience in heavy industrial construction management.